softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ### Handler Classes

 The server handler classes serve as a translator between HTTP and Java.
 Your handlers will convert an HTTP request into Java usable objects & data.
-The handler then call the appropriate service.
+The handler then calls the appropriate service.
 When the service responds it converts the response object back to JSON and sends the HTTP response.

 You need to create the number of handler classes that are appropriate for your server design.
 For a simple server this could be a single class with a few handler methods, or for a complex application it could be dozens of classes each representing a different group of cohesive endpoints.